Whether you plan to donate at a mobile blood drive or one of our convenient center locations, we look forward to seeing you!

 Not sure if you are eligible to donate?
 We can help.

-- be at least 18 years of age (16- and 17-year-olds may donate blood with a parent/guardian’s consent).
-California law requires anyone under the age of 18 to have a parent’s or legal guardian’s permission to donate when their donation will be screened with an investigational (research) test.
-Donors under the age of 18 should bring the completed consent form (05-FX1) when registering to donate.
+- be at least 17 years of age (16-year-olds may donate blood with a parent/guardian’s consent).
+California law requires anyone under the age of 17 to have a parent’s or legal guardian’s permission to donate.
+Donors under the age of 17 should bring the completed consent form (05-FX1) when registering to donate.
 The consent form can be obtained online here, at a Stanford Blood Center donor center, Stanford Blood Center community blood drive, or from your high school blood drive coordinator.

 - weigh at least 110 pounds for donors 19 or older (Donors under 19-see height/weight requirements)